Free Logo Makers Online: Are They Worthwhile?

 Many small business owners just don’t have the budget to invest in a graphic designer.

-If it’s in your budget, you might consider it, but if you’re starting out you probably don’t have the resources to invest into creating a logo.
+If it’s in your budget, you might consider it, but if you’re starting out you probably don’t have the resources to invest in creating a logo.

 Your only testing at this stage in your business and tests shouldn’t be expensive.